Gerald and Sara Murphy: Marriage

 In East Hampton, Sara Wiborg and Gerald Murphy met when they were both adolescents.
-Gerald was five years younger than Sara, and for many years, they were more familiar companions than romantically attached; they became engaged in 1915 when Sara was 32 years old.
-Sara's parents did not approve of their daughter marrying someone "in trade," and Gerald's parents were not much happier with the prospect, seemingly because his father found it difficult to approve anything that Gerald did.
+Gerald was five years younger than Sara, and for many years, they were more companions than romantically attached; they became engaged in 1915 when Sara was 32 years old.
+Sara's parents did not approve of their daughter marrying someone "in trade," and Gerald's parents were not much happier with the prospect, seemingly because his father found it difficult to approve of anything that Gerald did.

-After marrying they lived at 50 West 11th Street in New York City, where they had three children.
+After marrying, they lived at 50 West 11th Street in New York City, where they had three children.
 In 1921, they moved to Paris to escape the strictures of New York and their families' mutual dissatisfaction with their marriage.
-In Paris Gerald took up painting, and they began to make the acquaintances for which they became famous.
+In Paris, Gerald took up painting, and they began to make the acquaintances for which they became famous.
 Eventually they moved to the French Riviera, where they became the center of a large circle of artists and writers of later fame, especially Zelda and F. Scott Fitzgerald, Ernest Hemingway, John Dos Passos, Fernand Léger, Jean Cocteau, Pablo Picasso, Archibald MacLeish, John O'Hara, Cole Porter, Dorothy Parker and Robert Benchley.

 Prior to their arrival on the French Riviera, the region was experiencing a period when the fashionable only wintered there, abandoning the region during the high summer months.
 However, the activities of the Murphys fueled the same renaissance in arts and letters as did the excitement of Paris, especially among the cafés of Montparnasse.
-In 1923 the Murphys convinced the Hotel du Cap to stay open for the summer so that they might entertain their friends, sparking a new era for the French Riviera as a summer haven.
-The Murphys eventually purchased a villa in Cap d'Antibes and named it Villa America, where they resided for many years.
+In 1923, the Murphys convinced the Hôtel du Cap to stay open for the summer so that they might entertain their friends, sparking a new era for the French Riviera as a summer haven.
+The Murphys eventually purchased a villa in Cap d'Antibes, named it Villa America, and resided there for many years.
 When the Murphys arrived on the Riviera, lying on the beach merely to enjoy the sun was not a common activity.
-Occasionally, someone went swimming, but the joys of being at the beach just for sun were still unknown at the time.
+Occasionally, someone went swimming, but the joys of being at the beach just for the sun were still unknown at the time.
 The Murphys, with their long forays and picnics at La Garoupe, introduced sunbathing on the beach as a fashionable activity.

 They had three children, Baoth, Patrick, and Honoria.
 In 1929, Patrick was diagnosed with tuberculosis.
-They took him to Switzerland, and then returned to the U.S. in 1934, where Gerald stayed in Manhattan to run Mark Cross, serving as president of the company from 1934 to 1956; he never painted again.
-Sara settled in Saranac Lake, New York to nurse Patrick, and Baoth and Honoria were put in boarding schools.
+They took him to Switzerland and then returned to the U.S. in 1934, where Gerald stayed in Manhattan to run Mark Cross, serving as president of the company from 1934 to 1956; he never painted again.
+Sara settled in Saranac Lake, New York, to nurse Patrick, and Baoth and Honoria were put in boarding schools.
 In 1935, Baoth died unexpectedly of meningitis as a complication of measles, and Patrick succumbed to tuberculosis in 1937.
-Archibald MacLeish based the main characters in his play J.B. on Gerald and Sara Murphy.